-The Florida Data Science for Social Good (FL-DSSG) program is an intensive 12-week internship that invites University of North Florida (UNF) students to tackle data-rich projects that have the potential for substantial social impact.
+The Florida Data Science for Social Good (FL-DSSG) program was an intensive 12-week internship that invites students to tackle data-rich projects that have the potential for substantial social impact.
 The 2018 FL-DSSG program supports seven students from various disciplines.
-The 2018 FL-DSSG summer internship program starts on June 4th and ends on August 24th, 2018.
+The 2018 FL-DSSG summer internship program started on June 4th and ended on August 24th, 2018.
 Results from the completed data science projects was presented at an open to public Big Reveal event.
-The 2018 FL-DSSG program is supported by the Non-Profit Center of Northeast Florida and University of North Florida.
+The 2018 FL-DSSG program was supported by the Non-Profit Center of Northeast Florida and University of North Florida.
 The FL-DSSG program is spearheaded by Dr. Dan Richard in the Department of Psychology and Dr. Karthikeyan Umapathy in the School of Computing.

 FL-DSSG projects addresses wicked problems, issues that have been persistent social issues in our community for many years.
 FL-DSSG program obtains relevant data from the community partners on the issue and assists the partner in making data-driven decisions for addressing their wicked social problem.
 Wicked problems addressed in the 2018 program include improving access to health education, mining community service resource requests, breaking generational cycles of poverty among girls from lower socioeconomic families, and impacting self-esteem and confidence of at-risk students through performance arts.